ianhomer/audioarchivist/README.md

     aconvert my.wav

-## Docs

-See supported command line arguments with

-    ameta -h
-    aconvert -h

-## Creating reference files for testings

-To create a variety of audio formats for testing.
-This helps to decide what format is best for your specific purpose.

-    atest

 ## Meta data configuration

 The meta data for the audio files can be taken from the file and directory